 The most familiar solution we hear is to turn off the printer and let it cool down for a fraction of minutes.
 It may be caused by some external debris inside the rollers or due to paper jam to it has to be detached.
 To some extent, this really works.
 But if this doesn’t work, there is still a trick you can try.
 However, it depends on no. of cartridges your Canon printer has.
 The number of cartridges actually matters in solving this issue.
 The downside of this solution is it actually does not refers to which cartridge has a problematic print head.
 So you must really have to go through the cartridge set to resolve and fix it.

-Easy troubleshooting is the one factor that the Canon Printers are very well known for across the entire market worldwide.
-The most common Error encountered in the Canon Printers is the support code Error B200.
+Easy troubleshooting is the one factor that Canon Printers are very well known for across the entire market worldwide.
+The most common Error encountered in Canon Printers is the support code Error B200.

 The Canon Printer comes with different variants of either 2 or 4+ cartridges.
-It makes troubleshooting the Error B200 different for both variants.
+It makes troubleshooting Error B200 different for both variants.

 The process to fix it is quite simple and easy to understand if the steps are followed in the right manner.

 Troubleshooting 4+ cartridge printer: